-GUIDANCE ON CLOSE CONTACT WITH A CONFIRMED CASE OF COVID-19
+GUIDANCE ON CLOSE OR CASUAL CONTACT WITH A CONFIRMED OR SUSPECTED CASE OF COVID-19

+Individuals who have mild symptoms are requested to self-isolate and monitor their symptoms at home.
 The Central CT Health Department has issued the following guidance to help address confusion regarding who is likely to come down with COVID-19, especially about whether "contacts of contacts" of suspected or confirmed cases of COVID-19 are at risk.